TeenCoder159/TeenCoder159/README.md

   I love coding

-  My Favourite IDE's are Zed and VSCode
+  I use Zed as my main IDE and ocassionally VSCode, albeit rarely

   I am learning how to code in rust